-trustworthiness into smart traffic technologies and formulating terms and conditions that will enable competition in the field, all in such a manner that will be neutral from a technological point of view, so that trials by means of a variety of technological developments are enabled.
+The purpose of the Regulations is to ensure road safety and other public interests, including the reduction of road congestion, building trust in the smart traffic technologies and forming terms and conditions that will enable competition in the field, all in such a manner that will be neutral from a technological point of view, so that experiments by means of a variety of technological developments are enabled.

-The regulations to be defined shall regulate the following:
+The regulations to be regulated shall regulate the following:

-- The autonomous vehicle: The technological requirements that the autonomous vehicle and the systems installed therein shall comply with including the standardization requirements stipulated pursuant to the Traffic Regulations and the standardization requirements from which the vehicle will be exempted - shall be stipulated by the fact that the vehicle is operated not by a human driver but by an autonomous driving system. - 2.
-The autonomous driving system: This system is the core of the autonomous vehicle.
-The authorization of a vehicle driven by such a system may be granted only on the basis of evidence that the system is capable of safely driving a vehicle and that it is reliable.
-The applicant for authorization of such vehicles shall present supporting documentation, including of trials conducted and a declaration from the manufacturer of the system, the manufacturer of the vehicle and authorization for conducting trial(s), including the abilities of the system. - 3.
-Authorization of autonomous vehicle trials: This approval shall be granted to an applicant presenting a plan for the trial, and the operating space and conditions.
-In addition, the applicant will be required to justify capabilities for the implementation of the operation plan and control over the autonomous vehicles by means of a control centre, data collection infrastructure and data concerning the activation of autonomous vehicles.
-They must also demonstrate compliance with cyber and communication standards as well as any other information that the National Transport Inspector may require to authorize the trial. - 4.
-The Bearer of Authorization to Conduct Trials of an Autonomous Vehicle is obliged to deliver information regarding the course of the experiment to the National Inspector of Transport, provided that no information is delivered that enables the identification of a person.
+- 1. The autonomous vehicle: the technological requirements which the autonomous vehicle and the systems installed therein shall comply with, including the standardization requirements stipulated pursuant to the Traffic Regulations, as well as the standardization requirements from which it will be exempted.
+These provisions shall be as required by the fact that it is a vehicle operated not by a driver but by an autonomous driving system. - 2.
+The autonomous driving system: this system is the core of the autonomous vehicle.
+The approval of a vehicle having such a system requires the proof that it is capable of safely driving a vehicle and that it is reliable, and the applicant for an approval for experimenting shall present supporting proofs, including the experiments conducted and a declaration of the manufacturer of the system, the manufacturer of the vehicle and the applicant for an approval for conducting the experiment, including the abilities of the system. - 3.
+Approval of autonomous vehicles experiments: this approval shall be granted to an applicant who will present an experiment plan, and the operation space and conditions.
+In addition, the applicant will be required to present abilities for the implementation of the operation plan and control over the autonomous vehicles by means of a control center, data collection infrastructure and datum concerning the activation of autonomous vehicles, and that it is compliant with the cyber and communication standard, as well as any other information that the National Inspector of Transport may require in order to approve the experiment.

-The Bearer of Authorization to Conduct Trials of an Autonomous Vehicle is obliged to deliver information to the National Cyber Security Authority about any cyberattack incident on the autonomous vehicle systems.
+- 4. Obligating the Bearer of Approval for Experimenting an Autonomous Vehicle to deliver information regarding the course of the experiment to the National Inspector of Transport, provided that no information is delivered that enables the identification of a person. - 5.
+Obligating the Bearer of Approval for Experimenting an Autonomous Vehicle to deliver information to the National Cyber Security Authority, about any cyber attack event on the autonomous vehicle systems.

-Section 9D
+In respect of Section 9D

-It is proposed to stipulate prohibition of any autonomous vehicle trials that have not previously obtained authorization from the National Inspector of Transport.
-Although it is possible that the operation of an autonomous vehicle without authorization will involve offenses that already exist, it is proposed to single out a specific offense in a way that will facilitate enforcement.
+It is proposed to stipulate prohibition on autonomous vehicle experiments without the approval of the National Inspector of Transport; Although it is possible that the operation of an autonomous vehicle without an approval will involve offenses that already exist, it is proposed to single out a specific offense, in a way that will facilitate enforcement.

-It is proposed that authorization to conduct a trial of an autonomous vehicle be issued to anyone compliant with the regulations pursuant to Section 9C, and holding insurance applicable to such an operation.
+It is proposed that an approval to carry out an experiment in an autonomous vehicle is issued to anyone that is compliant with the regulations stipulated pursuant to Section 9C, and holding an insurance suitable for such an operation.

-It is proposed that the National Transport Inspector stipulate the terms and conditions of authorization notably in the following matters, among others:
+It is proposed to stipulate the authority of the National Inspector of Transport to stipulate the terms and conditions of the approval, concerning among others - the following matters:

-- 1. The validity of the authorization shall not exceed three years - 2.
-The maximum number of vehicles to be taking part in the experiment shall be stipulated - 3.
-The obligations to which the Bearer of the Authorization is subject and the terms and conditions for annulment of the authorization
+- 1. The period of the approval, which shall not exceed 3 years; - 2.
+The maximum number of vehicles to be taking part in the experiment; - 3.
+The obligations imposed on the Bearer of the Approval and the terms and conditions for annulment thereof.